Pressz/pressz.github.io/content/The Pressez/Rules.md

 ## Audience

 1.People must report contents or content providers which are breaking the rules and keep themselves and other users away from the content.
+[Our offered method](a_eb0WWbV41RF.html)